 To go a little deeper into the details of this definition, we have to talk about “cipher suites.”
 This can get complex, but in a broad sense, it’s a list of instructions to help secure and authenticate a network connection over an encrypted protocol.

 If a connection uses Secure Sockets Layers (SSL) or Transport Layer Security (TLS), the browser will look to connect by running down the list of cipher suites.
 Once it finds a match, the connection is made, and the user can continue.
 If not, you’ll get a secure connection error.

 In a nutshell, the error tells you that the browser has run through its list of cipher suites and doesn’t have a match.
 In a literal sense, it has reached the end of the cipher suite file and returned nothing.

-The PR_END_OF_FILE_ERROR is Firefox-specific, which means you won’t see this in Safari, Chrome, Brave, or Edge.
+The PR_END_OF_FILE_ERROR only happens on Mozilla Firefox, which means you won’t see this in Safari, Chrome, Brave, or Edge.
 It will often affect every website you try to navigate to.
 Our research didn’t uncover any explicit reason for why this is, but you’ll get more of an idea of the causes in later sections.

 What Causes the PR_END_OF_FILE_ERROR?

 For an issue that involves a few different moving (and encrypted) parts, the causes for the PR_END_OF_FILE_ERROR are often straightforward.
 In fact, there are four reasons for the error to appear:

 - An incorrect or corrupt browser profile.
 This is a common cause for the error and could be the reason why it’s Firefox-specific.